pi3d/pi3d.github.com/html/_sources/FAQ.txt

       you want to try pypy you will have to swap the two lines (search for pypy to find them)

+#.
+How can I make my own EnvironmentCube images using pictures of my
+    garden or school playground?

+      There are lots of ways of doing this and different software as well as special cameras.
+However this is the method I have followed using freely available software: gimp and blender (running on a 'normal' computer rather than the pi at this stage).

+      The first half of the job is to get a set of images into a 'seamless' band.
+Obviously you need to have taken a set of pictures that overlap 25% to 50%.
+In gimp make a new image that is higher and wider than you will need to paste all the images side by side.
+You will need to have the same image repeated at the left end and the right end.

+      Open each image in gimp then copy it, go to the new 'wide strip' image and paste as new layer.
+Use the four headed arrow to position each layer so it 'joins up'.
+When you put the duplicate left most image at the right end you need to make sure that it is at exactly the same vertical position as it is on the left.

+      Working down from the top layer add layer masks (default white, full opacity) then using gradient fill tool make the mask fade from transparent to opaque across the overlapping portion.
+You might need to slightly rotate some images to make them join up nicely from one side to the other.

+      When it looks perfect (!) merge the layers down then crop the image so there are no gaps at the top and bottom and so the left and right edges join seamlessly.
+You will probably have to zoom to maximum and choose an easily identifiable pixel.
+The rectangular selection tool in gimp allows the edges to be dragged to fine tune it.
+Export the image to jpg or png possibly after reducing to a reasonable size.
+Have some suitable sky only image to patch into the top of the sphere you will create in blender...

+      I used blender 2.69, it's not a trivial application if you've not used it before and it might take a bit of effort to figure out what I'm referring to [tab] means tab key, otherwise it's probably a menu item or an icon in the right hand.
+Lots of youtube videos to look at.
+      In blender:

+      1. [del] delete the
+      startup cube

+      2. ``Add Mesh UV Sphere``, on left tools set ``Shading Smooth``

+      3. [s] to scale up
+      to about 10x

+      4. [tab] to edit mode [a] to deselect all vertices.
+R-click on top vertex the Ctrl-numpad+ to select vertices down to about 45 degrees north (or use [b] and box select) [del] delete vertices.
+You should now have a sphere with the top cut off

+      5. [tab] back to object mode then create another sphere at the same location but scale it up very slightly bigger and chop off the bottom but so they overlap just a little.

+      6. [tab] back to object mode then ``Add Empty Cube`` at the same location (NB if you accidentally left click on the view window you will move the starting point marker where new things appear).
+You should be able to zoom in with the mouse wheel and see this cube inside the spheres.

+      7. still in object mode right click to select the bottom (inner and larger) sphere.
+The edge should go yellow to indicate it's been selected.

+      8. on the right properties window click the Materials icon (CofG circle 4th from right), then + new.

+      9. then click the Textures icon (red/white check 3rd from right), then + new, ``Type Image or movie``, ``Image New`` browse to the wide horizon image you made, ``Mapping Projection Tube``

+      10. still in object mode right click on the top sphere, add material and texture exactly as for the bottom sphere but select the patch of sky image mentioned above and choose ``Mapping Projection Flat``

+      11. in object mode right click on the Empty Cube and add a new Texture (you should see a reduced list of options so it's 2nd from right in the list)

+      12. select under ``Type Environment Map`` then under ``Environment Map Static``, ``Mapping Cube`` and ``Viewpoint Object  Empty``

+      13. in the properties icons select render (camera left most) then under Render press the render button.
+This should flash up a series of six smaller images then go black!

+      14. re-select the Texture icon (all of these steps should have the Empty Cube as the selected object) and the little down arrow under Environment Map should produce a drop-down menu with an option to save the image.

+    The texture can then be used in pi3d with EnvironmentMap type BLENDER.
+However there will be a sharp line where the edge of the bottom sphere fell.
+You can smooth this out using clone, repair, blur and blend tools in gimp; be careful not to blur the boundaries between the six images.

 .. _ReadMe: http://pi3d.github.com/html/index.html